SESYNC-ci/introdb-lesson/docs/_slides_md/dtype.md

 On the other hand, some consideration of how each field will get used can lead to less granularity.

 Question
-: In the surveys table, the date is broken into three integer fields.
+: In the animals table, the date is broken into three integer fields.
 What are some advantages and disadvantages of such fine granularity over using a single field of type date?

 Answer
 : {:.fragment} Advantages include easy selection by month, day or year.
 Disadvantages include difficulty of selecting by date range.